Ulster Canal: Decline

-The House of Lords had succeeded in removing a clause from the bill which allowed the Lagan Canal company to close the Ulster Canal after ten years, and they were saddled with a liability in perpetuity.
+The House of Lords had succeeded in removing a clause from the bill which allowed the Lagan Navigation Company to close the Ulster Canal after ten years, and they were saddled with a liability in perpetuity.
 Vast sums were spent on maintenance, compared to income, and although some trade developed, profits from the Lagan Canal and the Coalisland Canal, which they also owned, were swallowed up in trying to keep the Ulster Canal open.
 The company never really recovered from the acquisition.
 The last boat to enter the canal did so in 1929, and a "warrant of abandonment" was finally obtained on 9 January 1931.
 This allowed them to abandon the section of the canal in Northern Ireland.
 An "order of release", obtained on 15 April, removed all liability for maintenance.

 A similar order in the newly established Republic of Ireland was refused.
-In the 1940s Monaghan County Council was granted a Judgement Mortgage on the canal in lieu of unpaid rates.
-Lagan Navigation offered to give the canal to the Council in lieu of monies owed, but the Council declined, having been advised that the upkeep of bridges etc. would be beyond their ability to finance.
-Lagan Navigation Co was dissolved under the Inland Navigation Act (NI) 1954.
+In the 1940s Monaghan County Council was granted a judgment mortgage on the canal in lieu of unpaid rates.
+The Lagan Navigation Company offered to give the canal to the council in lieu of monies owed, but the council declined, having been advised that the upkeep of bridges etc. would be beyond their ability to finance.
+The Lagan Navigation Company was dissolved under the Inland Navigation Act (Northern Ireland) 1954 (c.
+1 (N.I.)).
 This left the stretch through Monaghan as 'ownerless goods' (bona vacantia) and as such fell to the Minister for Finance.
-Ownership in the Republic passed back to The O.P.W. under the State Property Act 1954.
+Ownership in the Republic passed back to the Office of Public Works under the State Property Act 1954.
 In the early 1970s, Monaghan County Council, Monaghan Urban District Council and Clones Urban District Council each acquired some sections of the canal under the Derelict Sites Act 1961.
-Stretches in County Monaghan which were not derelict at that time (i.e., which were being occupied) could not be acquired and ownership remains with The O.P.W..
+Stretches in County Monaghan which were not derelict at that time (i.e., which were being occupied) could not be acquired and ownership remains with the Office of Public Works.